-The power figure falls 15 horsepower short of the claimed European figure, but Aston gives no explanation for the shortfall, claiming that torque is unaffected by area.
-An improved 8-speed automatic gearbox and a rear limited-slip differential ensure that power is delivered to the brawny rear tyres.
+The power figure falls 15 horsepower short of the claimed European figure, but Aston does not explain the shortfall, claiming that torque is unaffected by area.
+An improved 8-speed automatic gearbox and a rear limited-slip differential ensure that power is delivered to the brawny rear tires.
 The coupe is said to go from zero to sixty miles per hour in 3.5 seconds, with a top speed of 201 miles per hour.

 The Vanquish S’s standard equipment is generous, but it lacks frills as a result of the platform’s age.
 Even so, Alcantara headlining, heated power front seats, front and rear parking sensors, a reverse camera, cruise control, and a Bang & Olufsen sound system are included.

-Fine hand-sewn leather in a variety of colours and stitches, as well as ventilated seats, a dimming rearview mirror, and a One-77-derived steering wheel, are available as options.
-ABS braking with EBD and carbon ceramic discs, stability control, and emergency brake assist are all standard safety features.
+Fine hand-sewn leather in a variety of colors and stitches, as well as ventilated seats, a dimming rearview mirror, and a One-77-derived steering wheel, are available as options.
+ABS braking with EBD and carbon-ceramic discs, stability control, and emergency brake assist are all standard safety features.

 The Aston Martin Vanquish S is getting on in years, but the allure of a naturally aspirated V12 engine and classic Aston Martin styling make it a memorable GT car with supercar allure.
 It’s less powerful and more expensive than the DB11, but it’s a one-of-a-kind experience.